Mike Enos: World Championship Wrestling (1990)

 While still AWA World Tag Team Champions, the Destruction Crew joined World Championship Wrestling during the spring of 1990.
 In WCW they wrestled under masks as the "Minnesota Wrecking Crew II" and were managed by Ole Anderson who was part of the original Minnesota Wrecking Crew.
 They attempted without success to win the NWA World Tag Team Championship from The Steiner Brothers during a brief feud.
 Enos also made a one-off appearance at WrestleWar 1990 as the (masked) third member of The Skyscrapers, called "The Masked Skyscraper."
 He was a last-minute replacement for Dan Spivey, who had left WCW days earlier.

 New Japan Pro-Wrestling (1990)

-After the AWA closed, the Destruction Crew went to Japan and compete in a series of matches in the New Japan Pro-Wrestling including an unsuccessful title match against then IWGP Tag Team Champions Keiji Mutoh and Masahiro Chono on August 19, 1990.
+After the AWA closed, the Destruction Crew went to Japan and competed in a series of matches in the New Japan Pro-Wrestling including an unsuccessful title match against then IWGP Tag Team Champions Keiji Mutoh and Masahiro Chono on August 19, 1990.